 Keto chicken tikka masala is really all about the tikka masala sauce.
 Don’t waste a drop!
-Soak it up with low carb naan, cauliflower rice, or broccoli rice.
+Soak it up with keto naan, cauliflower rice, or broccoli rice.
 You can even serve it over a bed of roasted veggies.

 Tips For the Best Chicken Tikka Masala Recipe:

 There are a few steps to this chicken tikka masala.
 But, nothing too fancy.
 Just simple kitchen techniques.
 And you have options.
 Here’s how to make chicken tikka masala, perfect, every time:

 - Toast your spices.
 It’ll round out the aroma and flavors of the spices so they marry with the chicken tikka masala sauce.